hyrise/hyrise/CONTRIBUTING.md

 - Choose descriptive names.
 Avoid `i`, `j`, etc. in loops.

 ## Performance Warnings
-- Sometimes, we have convenience functions such as BaseColumn::operator[]) or workarounds (performing multiple stable sorts instead of a single one.
+- Sometimes, we have convenience functions, such as BaseColumn::operator[], or workarounds, such as performing multiple stable sorts instead of a single one.
 Because these might negatively affect the performance, the user should be warned if a query causes one of these slow paths to be chosen.
 For this, we have the PerformanceWarning() macro defined in assert.hpp.

 ## Review